ralphou/data-analysis-operations/README.md

 - **hisAlarm** - Generate automated emails based on trends.
 Tests on consecutive rollup periods are used to reduce false positives.
 One additional condition can also be applied, for example to exclude periods with high outside air temperatures.
 - **hisFormula** - Calculated histories, either live or written into the time series database.
 Up to 26 data sources per formula.
 Formulas can be modified over time for a given calculated point.
 Cluster-aware.

-For each module, this repository includes trio files with all required records, including views, templates and funcs.
+For each module, this repository includes trio files with all required records including apps, views, templates, funcs and defs.
 Compiled pods are also available.

 # Copyright Notice
 Haxall and Haystack Data Analysis for Building Operations (Data Analysis for